Hinduism in Bangladesh: Return to democracy (1991–2008)

 The fundamentalists and right-wing parties such as the BNP and Jatiya Party often portray Hindus as being sympathetic to India, and transferring economic resources to India, contributing to a widespread perception that Bangladeshi Hindus are disloyal to the state.
-Also, the right-wing parties claim the Hindus to be backing the Awami League.
+Also, the right-wing parties claim that Hindus are backing the Awami League.

 As widely documented in international media, Bangladesh authorities have had to increase security to enable Bangladeshi Hindus to worship freely following widespread attacks on places of worship and devotees.

 In October 2006, the United States Commission on International Religious Freedom published a report titled 'Policy Focus on Bangladesh,' which said that since its last election, 'Bangladesh has experienced growing violence by religious extremists, intensifying concerns expressed by the country's religious minorities'.
 The report further stated that Hindus are particularly vulnerable in a period of rising violence and extremism, whether motivated by religious, political or criminal factors, or some combination.
 The report noted that Hindus had multiple disadvantages against them in Bangladesh, such as perceptions of dual loyalty concerning India and religious beliefs that are not tolerated by the politically dominant Islamic Fundamentalists of the BNP.
 Violence against Hindus has taken place "in order to encourage them to flee in order to seize their property".
 The previous reports of the Hindu American Foundation were acknowledged and confirmed by this non-partisan report.

 On 2 November 2006, USCIRF criticized Bangladesh for violence against minority Hindus.
 It also urged the Bush administration to get Dhaka to ensure the protection of religious freedom and minority rights before Bangladesh's next national elections in January 2007.